morrownr/7612u/README.md

 ### 7612u :rocket:

-Linux Support for USB WiFi Adapters that use the MT7612U Chipset
+Linux Support for USB WiFi Adapters that are based on the MT7612U Chipset

 USB WiFi adapters based on the mt7612u chipset have been supported in-kernel since Linux kernel v4.19, therefore, there is no need to post a driver.
 This repo will be used to provide information on useage.